tomdee/calico-coreos-vagrant-example/README.md

 #### Configuration

 The Vagrantfile will parse a `config.rb` file containing a set of options used to configure your CoreOS cluster.
-See `config.rb.sample` for more information.
+See `config.rb` for more information.

 ## Cluster Setup